 (3) A delegation under this section does not prevent the exercise of a power or the performance of the function by the Minister.

-(4) In subsection (1)(a) —

-the Department of Mines 7 means the department principally assisting the Minister in the administration of this Act.
+[(4) repealed]

 [Section 61 amended by No. 12 of 1990 s.
-152.]
+152; No. 13 of 2005 s.
+24 and 31.]

 62. Inspectors

-(1) The Minister may, by instrument in writing, appoint a person to be an inspector for the purposes of this Act and the regulations.
+(1) The Minister may, by instrument in writing, appoint a person to be an inspector for such or all of the purposes of this Act as are specified in the instrument of appointment.

-(2) The Minister may furnish to an inspector a certificate stating that he is an inspector for the purposes of this Act and the regulations.
+(2) The Minister may furnish to an inspector a certificate stating that the person is an inspector for the purposes specified in the certificate.

 (3) Where the appointment of a person under this section expires or is revoked, that person shall forthwith surrender the certificate furnished to him under this section to the Minister or, if the Minister, by instrument in writing served on that person, specifies another person to whom the certificate is to be surrendered, to that other person.